SoftwareHeritage/swh-core/docs/config.md

 alternatives are provided in the configuration.
 Such option must be declared statically in CLI code.

-Specify the instance configuration to use for a given component, using instance ID: id_part = `instance` | `id` | `iid` | `cid` `SWH_<COMP>_<ID_PART>` `--<comp>-<id_part>`
+Specify the instance configuration to use for a given component, using an instance ID: id_part = `instance` | `id` | `iid` | `cid` `SWH_<COMP>_<ID_PART>` `--<comp>-<id_part>`